 Your laptop charger includes one big block between the adapter inserted into the electrical outlet and the connector that leads into your device.
 This block is a transformer.
-It converts the voltage emerging from the wall outlet into the voltage amount that is suitable for your laptop.
+It converts the voltage emerging from the wall outlet into the voltage amount suitable for your laptop.

 5 Plausible Reasons and Solution for Charger Heating Up

 Although it’s common for your laptop’s charger to get hot because of its usage, there can be far too much heat at times.
-If the laptop charger or the transformer block gets abnormally heated, or if you notice an odd whiff, the charger is faulty and it should be fixed.
+If the laptop charger or the transformer block gets abnormally heated, or if you notice an odd whiff, the charger is faulty and should be fixed.
 Let’s look at the reasons for such overheating and how to solve it-

 1. Your Charger Could Be Damaged

 This is the most frequently cited reason for excessive heating of a laptop’s charger amongst the potential causes.
-A defective or an unreliable charger could potentially heat up itself, and if you overlook it, it could cause irreversible harm to the laptop’s battery.
+A defective or unreliable charger could potentially heat up itself, and if you overlook it, it could cause irreversible harm to the laptop’s battery.

-If you purchased an off-market charger for your laptop, I highly recommend throwing it away and replacing it with a brand new charger developed by your laptop’s manufacturer.
+If you purchased an off-market charger for your laptop, I highly recommend throwing it away and replacing it with a new charger developed by your laptop’s manufacturer.

 However, if you are using the charger that arrived with your laptop, assess the power cord and other connecting points for any sign of tear or rip.
-If you find anything like that, it is a good idea to dispose of it and purchase a new one.
+If you find anything like that, it is good to dispose of it and purchase a new one.
 You never know when exposed electrical wires might come into touch and eventually start a crash.

 2. Your Environment Could Be Too Hot

 Yes, it is a possible cause of overheating of your laptop charger.
-The reason is that the air around your laptop charget is simply too hot, and as a result, the charger also heats up.
+The reason is that the air around your laptop charger is simply too hot, and as a result, the charger also heats up.

 Another fairly normal occurrence is when the laptop is used in the bed, and the charger is buried under the covers.
 As a result, the charger is not subject to efficient ventilation, and thus, cannot cool down passively.
 This can certainly lead to the overheating of the charger.

 Make sure to charge your laptop in a cool place where your charger is permitted proper ventilation.
-If your charger is still exhibiting issues, consider using a blowing fan as that might help decrease the heat.
+If your charger is still exhibiting issues, consider using a blowing fan, as that might help decrease the heat.
 However, it might be a temporary solution for those who do not want to change the battery right away.